 The bottom line

 With some of the best pizza in town, a menu chock-full of fresh and flavourful offerings, and cheesecake that’s to die for, ‘Zza Bar ticks all the boxes for vegetarians.
-It even has mock-meat options for guests with meat cravings.
+It even has mock-meat options for new-vegetarian guests with meat cravings.
 Seating is somewhat limited, and rainy weather or traffic jams might make the outdoor seating uncomfortable, while the glorious oven makes the indoors a little too warm.
 But if the weather and traffic permit sitting outdoors, then this little place is just right.
 And knowing that your meal is having less of a negative impact on the environment than it could have makes it even more special.